 - Black gown of cotton or synthetic material of the same style as the commoners’ gown, but reaches to the knees of the wearer.

-All graduands must also hire the appropriate set(s) of academic gowns and hoods.
 The College does not directly liaise with a particular gown company, but you can hire or buy your gown from one of a number of suppliers in Oxford.
 All items will need to be collected and returned directly to the relevant shop.

 Further details about the particular requirements for academic dress during your ceremony will be included on the programme, which will be sent (to the email address provided upon booking) around a month prior to the ceremony.